agenda/agendash/README.md

 npm install --save agendash
 ```

+*Note*: `Agendash` requires mongodb version >2.6.0 to perform the needed aggregate queries.
+This is your mongo database version, not your node package version!
+To check your database version, connect to mongo and run `db.version()`.

 ### Standalone usage

 Agendash comes with a standalone Express app which you can use like this: